-Apache Hive and complementary technologies such as Cloudera Impala provide scalable SQL on Apache Hadoop.
-Unlike legacy database systems Hive and Impala have traditionally not provided any update functionality.
+Apache Hive and complementary technologies, such as Cloudera Impala, provide scalable SQL on Apache Hadoop.
+Unlike legacy database systems, Hive and Impala have traditionally not provided any update functionality.
 However, many use cases require periodically updating rows such as slowly changing dimension tables.

-SQL on Hadoop technologies typically utilize one of two storage engines, Apache HBase or Apache Hadoop HDFS.
+SQL on Hadoop technologies typically utilize one of two storage engines: Apache HBase or Apache Hadoop HDFS.
 Each storage engine excels at different use cases and have vastly different performance characteristics.
 Storage engines are covered in detail in our detailed SQL on Hadoop series.

-1. Use Apache HBase
+Strategy #1: Use Apache HBase

-HBase and Apache Accumulo provide the ability to perform updates and as such when update functionality is required, using HBase as a storage engine seems like a natural fit.
-This could be a disastrous decision due a fundamental impedance mismatch between the performance characteristics most Hive use cases require and what HBase provides.
+HBase and Apache Accumulo provide the ability to perform updates and when update functionality is required, using HBase as a storage engine seems like a natural fit.
+This could be a disastrous decision due a fundamental impedance mismatch between the performance characteristics that most Hive use cases require and what HBase provides.

 HBase provides a highly performant data store for random writes and random reads.
-However, HBase does not excel at large scans such as full table scans or scanning tens of thousands of rows.
-This is in contrast with Hive which either scans a full table or full set of partitions for each query.
+However, HBase does not excel at large scans, such as full table scans or scanning tens of thousands of rows.
+This is in contrast with Hive, which either scans a full table or full set of partitions for each query.
 The result is that using Hive on HBase should be used conservatively.
-When a table is small this integration can work well, but Hive on HBase will not perform well on large tables.
+When a table is small, this integration can work well, but Hive on HBase will not perform well on large tables.

 There are two caveats the guidelines above.
 Hive has recently introduced the ability to query HBase Snapshots which, as files on HDFS, will provide significantly improved large scan performance.
 Additionally, Hive will eliminate HBase partitions if the query contains row key as predicates.
 For example, assume the row keys on the table are 0001 through 9999 and the table is partitioned into two regions 0001-4999 and 5000-9999.
-If a query specifies the predicate rowKey > 5000 then only the second region will be scanned as part of the Hive query.
+If a query specifies the predicate rowKey > 5000, then only the second region will be scanned as part of the Hive query.

-2. Reload data from the source
+Strategy #2: Reload data from the source

 Another option is reloading the entire dataset from the source.
-This approach works well in scenarios where relatively small dimension tables can be completely refreshed. phData recommends this approach if possible as it’s the simplest of the four strategies and is least likely to cause operational incidents.
-Of course completely reloading large tables such as fact tables is often prohibitive.
+This approach works well in scenarios where relatively small dimension tables can be completely refreshed. phData recommends this approach, if possible, as it’s the simplest of the four strategies and is least likely to cause operational incidents.
+Of course, completely reloading large tables, such as fact tables, is often prohibitive.

 One final note on this strategy.
-There are three types of database connectors for Hadoop.
-Generic JDBC connectors, free (but not open source) vendor specific connectors, and licensable vendor specific connectors.
+There are three types of database connectors for Hadoop: generic JDBC connectors, free (but not open source) vendor-specific connectors, and licensable vendor specific connectors.
 Performance follows in order with the licensable vendor specific connector being the most performant.
 Depending on database size, this could be a reasonable investment.

-3. Perform incremental merges
+Strategy #3: Perform incremental merges

-4. Use Apache Hive 0.14’s “ACID” feature
+Strategy #4: Use Apache Hive 0.14’s “ACID” feature

-The latest version of Apache Hive, 0.14, has added a feature titled “ACID” which provides the ability to insert single, update, and delete rows.
+The latest version of Apache Hive, 0.14, has added a feature titled “ACID,” which provides the ability to insert single, update, and delete rows.
 The term “ACID” has been quoted throughout this post because it’s important to distinguish between what this feature provides and what an OLTP or a transactional OLAP database provides.
-For example, performing a single insert, update, or delete once per second would result in a Hive “ACID” system falling on it’s face.
+For example, performing a single insert, update, or delete once per second would result in a Hive “ACID” system falling on its face.
 A more user friendly name for this feature might be “bulk update”.

 Again, as this feature is brand new, users should approach Hive “ACID” cautiously.